 On lower difficulties, you could probably get by with just button mashing, but you would be doing yourself a disservice.
 The combat is elegant, thoughtful and entertaining.
-It feels really good to web a group, slam one guy into another, swing kick another one off a building before dodging a bullet and hitting the gunner in the face with his own rifle.
+It feels really good to web up a group, slam one guy into another, swing kick another one off a building before dodging a bullet, and hitting the gunner in the face with his own rifle.
 The combat itself isn’t complex so you would miss out on all that by simply mashing the square button.

 Battles against the super-powered villains really should be the highlight, and they are fun yet disappointing.
 Where the normal combat is dynamic and full of player choice, the boss fights mostly follow a formula.
 They are cinematic and entertaining, but they feel disconnected from normal combat.

 In Spider-Man: Game Of The Year Edition, you accumulate experience as you play.
 When you level up you can spend skill points in various trees to unlock new attacks and abilities.
 Each one does a good job of adding to your arsenal, but the trees are a bit small.
 I would have liked to have seen the combat move list expanded to some degree.

 You also can unlock a variety of gadgets, suits

 Only skills are unlocked with experience, for the rest you need tokens.
 Nearly every activity in the game has its own token.
 Stopping crimes will grant you crime tokens, clearing bases rewards you with base tokens.
 Different gadget upgrades, suits, and mods require different tokens to unlock them.

 It’s honestly a really smooth progression system that incentivizes you to do the various activities rather than just the flat XP gain for doing anything.
 Considering some of the side activities lead to additional story-lines and optional bosses, it is a clever setup.
 On the downside, if you happen to hate any singular particular activity and need the tokens from it to unlock that next goodie, you’re out of luck.